cncf/gitdm.archive/README.md

 Results are saved to `repos/combined.<ext>` <ext> is the same as for `anyrepo.sh`.

-Typical work flow is re-runing `./kubernetes_repos.sh` and examining `repos/combined.txt` for unknown developers.
+The typical workflow is re-runing `./kubernetes_repos.sh` and examining `repos/combined.txt` for unknown developers.

 Research on google, Clearbit, FullContact, github, LinkedIn, Facebook, any other source -> update `cncf-config/<filename>` and re-run `./kubernetes_repos.sh`
 <filename>: usually in this order: email-map, domain-map, a in very rare cases: aliases, gitdm.config-cncf or group mappings in groups/